Skip to main content

 1. Configure a Gateway in The Things Stack

-2. Setting up the hardware and check USB connection
+2. Setting up the hardware and checking the USB connection

 Make sure to attach the antenna to the Notecard LoRa and then hook it up to your Notecarrier.
 Finally, use a USB cable to connect the Notecarrier to your PC.